openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 <a name="section-3"></a>
 <a name="section-3-project-tsc-governing-body"></a>
+<a name="section-43-other-project-roles-optional"></a>

 ## Section 3: Governing Body of the Project

 > [!TIP]
-> Choose whether the project is governed by its maintainers or by a Technical Steering Committee (TSC).
+> Choose whether the project is governed by its maintainers or by a Technical Steering Committee (TSC) and check that the link to GOVERNANCE.md is correct.

 This project is governed by its maintainers/Technical Steering Committee (TSC).

+Governing body membership and governance of this project are defined in [GOVERNANCE.md](./GOVERNANCE.md).

 <a name="section-4"></a>
 <a name="section-4-roles--responsibilities"></a>